seanzhangkx8/ConvoKit/README.md

 1. `import convokit` into your python3 project.
 2. Load a corpus of conversations using `corpus = convokit.Corpus(filename=...)`; use your own corpus or one of the ones provided with the toolkit.
-3. Use convokit functionality to extract features from the conversations, for example `ps = convokit.PolitenessStrategies(corpus)` to extract the politeness strategies used in all the conversations.
+3. Use convokit functionality to extract features from the conversations, for example `ps = convokit.PolitenessStrategies(corpus)` extracts the politeness strategies used in all the conversations.
 4. Have fun analyzing coversations.

 ## Documentation